itisrazza/bass.on/_events/2022-undersound-birdcage-boogie.md

   # - outlaw
 ---

-Presented in collaboration with UNDERSOUND.
+*DOOF SUCCESSFUL.* Presented in collaboration with UNDERSOUND.
 A perfectly legal gig at Birdcage, bust out your best moves to absolutely filthy DnB chunes all night.

 This is a ticketed R18 event, we'll be checking IDs against a list of pre-approved entries.
 Door sales will be available if capacity allows.